wuiscmc/nyhetis/README.md

 Testing
 ----------
+While testing the whole system it's needed to activate the workers and activate them in RACK_ENV = test and run nyhetis in testing mode, using RACK_ENV = test again.

 It is provided, along with the tests, a Newspaper Mock that serves a single html site.
 The code is available under test/newspaper_mock.

 Copyright